vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/following-through.md

 * Where to find the latest backlog-ready files
 * How precise is the UI design in Figma/Sketch/etc?
     * Is it pixel-perfect?
-Loosey-goosey?
+Is it "close enough"?
 * Review Dev handoff features (i.e. the ‘code’ panel in Figma)
     * Is there CSS that should be routinely ignored?
     * Are component names visible?